Welcome to Subscribe On Youtube

 Description

-You may from index i jump forward to index j (with i < j) in the following way:
+You may jump forward from index i to index j (with i < j) in the following way:

-• During odd numbered jumps (ie. jumps 1, 3, 5, …), you jump to the index j such that A[i] <= A[j] and A[j] is the smallest possible value.
-If there are multiple such indexes j, you can only jump to the smallest such index j.
+• During odd-numbered jumps (i.e., jumps 1, 3, 5, ...), you jump to the index j such that arr[i] <= arr[j] and arr[j] is the smallest possible value.
+If there are multiple such indices j, you can only jump to the smallest such index j.

-• During even numbered jumps (ie. jumps 2, 4, 6, …), you jump to the index j such that A[i] >= A[j] and A[j] is the largest possible value.
-If there are multiple such indexes j, you can only jump to the smallest such index j.
+• During even-numbered jumps (i.e., jumps 2, 4, 6, ...), you jump to the index j such that arr[i] >= arr[j] and arr[j] is the largest possible value.
+If there are multiple such indices j, you can only jump to the smallest such index j.

-• (It may be the case that for some index i, there are no legal jumps.)
+• It may be the case that for some index i, there are no legal jumps.

-Return the number of good starting indexes.
+Return the number of good starting indices.

 Example 1:

-Input: [10,13,12,14,15]
+Input: arr = [10,13,12,14,15]

 Output: 2